GreatFruitOmsk/pyqtdeploy-mirror/doc/windows_dynamic_loading.rst

 Building the Python interpreter DLL on Windows is not particularly straightforward, especially if you want to customise it for your specific needs.
-Therefore it is recommended that *if* you wish to dynamically load C/C++ extension modules then you use a copy of the Python interpreter DLL that is installed by the binary installer from python.org.
+Therefore it is recommended that *if* you wish to dynamically load C/C++ extension modules (or to load DLLs using the :mod:`ctypes` module) then you use a copy of the Python interpreter DLL that is installed by the binary installer from python.org.